billyadam/raiz-wallet/README.md

 this section will explain how to use the app with all the available endpoints

 ### User List
-the first endpoint we have is endpoint to list the users available in the database, for the purpose of this demonstration there is no signup functionality, the users will be filled by seed
+the first endpoint we have is endpoint to list the users available in the database, for the purpose of this demonstration there is no signup functionality, the users will be filled by seed each user will have their own wallet with its address, and the wallet address will be a randomly generated string for each user

 the endpoint for user list is `GET http://{address}/api/users` that can be hit without any authorization